 It is no news that the enamel on the tooth is the hardest tissue in the body.
 That said, its strength is not without limits.
 A blow to the face or biting something hard could cause the tooth to crack or break.

 A broken or cracked tooth can cause an uncomfortable and painful toothache, particularly if the breaking exposes the inner pulp with the vessels, connective tissue, and nerves.
-If you’re experiencing these dental issues, you can fix that toothache at a dentist in paramus.
+If you’re experiencing these dental issues, you can fix that toothache at a reputable dentist surgery such as Parsons Smile Center, where they will work along side you to give you the best and most aesthetically pleasing result as possible.

 If you have a broken tooth, here are a few quick fixes you can employ before visiting the dentist: